HP Laptop

 Remove the screws securing the screen hinges to remove the screen assembly.
 You also need to unplug the LCD cable.

-Unplug all the cables and unscrew all the screws on the motherboard, and then you can remove it.
+Unplug all cables, unscrew all screws on the motherboard, and then remove the motherboard.

-Unplug the fan and remove the screws; you can remove the CPU fan.
+Unplug the fan and remove the screws to remove the CPU fan.

-Loosen the screws after the order listed on the heat sink to remove the heat sink.
+Loosen the screws in the order indicated on the heat sink, then remove the heat sink.

-A photo of the motherboard after removing the CPU cooling system
+Close-up of the motherboard after removing the cooling system.

-This is a fully HP Pavilion 15 disassembly process; if you need the Pavilion 15 service manual, please go to hp.com to download it.
+This is the complete disassembly process for the HP Pavilion 15 laptop.
+For the Pavilion 15 service manual, please visit hp.com to download.

 What about the hard drive?
 Do we have to get to the last picture to replace it?
 And the optical drive?